 - List of Personnel Support

 Proposal detail requirements can be found here, and helpful applicant guidelines can be found here.
 Please submit all proposals to firstname.lastname@example.org.

 Award Review Process

-All grant submissions will be reviewed by our Research Task Force and reviewing parties will include ANA Board members and third-party scientists with specialization in the area of acoustic neuroma.
-All grant submissions will be conducted using a blind review process and a funding recommendation will be confirmed by a decision of the ANA Board of Directors.
+All grant submissions are reviewed by our Research Committee and reviewing parties include ANA Board members and third-party scientists with specialization in the area of acoustic neuroma.
+All grant submissions are considered using a blind review process and a funding recommendation will be confirmed by a decision of the ANA Board of Directors.

-- Announcement of Grant Funding - Late June
+- Announcement of Grant Funding - December 1